The top trends across the early childhood, K-12 and postsecondary education continuum from Governors’ 2023 state addresses.

 Since 2019, the National Governors Association’s (NGA) Center for Best Practices K-12 Education team has identified significant trends in education policy after analyzing our members’ State of the State addresses.
 Education Commission of the States (ECS) has partnered with NGA for the past four years to publish a report of the key education themes across all Governors’ addresses.
 This year, seven major areas in education policy have been highlighted which include K-12 funding, workforce development and career and technical education, teacher staffing, early learning, academic supports, physical and mental health, and postsecondary affordability.
 The following details some of the key state highlights identified across each category:

 At least 32 Governors have discussed K-12 funding, which is the largest topic mentioned this year.
 This is a critical area for Governors as they analyze funding formulas and propose new investments in the K-12 education system.
 For example, Maryland Governor Wes Moore highlighted making the largest investment in public education compared to any Governor in the state’s history.
 Missouri Governor Mike Parson proposed an additional $117 million to fund fully the foundation formula and $233 million for school transportation needs.
 In New Hampshire Governor Chris Sununu’s State of the Budget address, Governor Sununu announced that over the next two years $200 million will be invested into schools and an additional $1 billion will be invested over the next ten years.
 Governor Sununu noted that this money will go directly to local schools and will be prioritized for school districts that are most in need.
 Additionally, New York Governor Kathy Hochul included a $2.7 billion increase in school funding for districts across New York under the Foundation Aid formula, which sends more money to high-needs districts.
-Learn more about state education budgets and other trending topics in NGA’s K-12 Education: Reflect and Redesign Webinar Series.
+Learn more about state education budgets and other trending topics in NGA’s State Strategies For Addressing K-12 Student Needs webinar series.

 “My budget contains $2 billion in new funding for our students.
 That’s an increase of more than 22 percent from what was appropriated in the current biennium.
 That’s two billion new dollars for literacy, for instruction, for our children.”Nevada Governor Joe Lombardo